Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

 \textbf{\textit{Observations:}} Our results presented in Fig.\hyperref[fig5_exp4]{5} demonstrate that NICT images enhanced by TAMP have higher subjective quality and are more likely to be clinically accepted, based on three observations:

-\textbf{1)} Enhanced by TAMP and TAMP-S, the subjective quality of NICT images is considered significantly improved by radiologists.
-As shown in Fig.\hyperref[fig5_exp4]{5b}, the PBN for TAMP (79.49\%) significantly exceeds 50\% (the threshold indicating insufficient enhancement in NICT quality), surpassing RED-CNN by 14.47\% and FBPConvNet by 32.48\%, indicating that the majority of NICT images enhanced by TAMP are recognized by radiologists for their improved subjective quality.
-After fine-tuning, the PBN for TAMP-S further improved to 81.00\%, reflecting its potential to achieve better subjective quality enhancements for NICT images in various specific scenarios.
+\textbf{1)} Our TAMP significantly improves the subjective quality of NICT images, which has been recognized by radiologists.
+As shown in Fig.\hyperref[fig5_exp4]{5b}, the PBN for TAMP (79.49\%) significantly exceeds 50\% (the threshold indicating that the enhancement of NICT images has a positive effect), surpassing RED-CNN by 14.47\% and FBPConvNet by 32.48\%, indicating that the majority of NICT images enhanced by TAMP are recognized by radiologists for their improved subjective quality.
+After fine-tuning, the PBN for TAMP-S further improved to 81.08\%, reflecting its potential to achieve better subjective quality enhancements for NICT images in various specific scenarios.
 This robust subjective quality enhancement capability is due to TAMP's universal NICT representation achieved through large-scale pre-training, enabling consistent performance across various types of NICT images.

-\textbf{2)} Enhanced by TAMP and TAMP-S, the subjective quality of NICT images is considered efficiently improved by radiologists.
-As shown in Fig.\hyperref[fig5_exp4]{5c}, the SQR of TAMP (2.83) surpasses RED-CNN (1.92) by 47.40\% and FBPConvNet by 26.91\%, reflecting a 58.99\% improvement in NICT images.
-After adaptation, the SQR of TAMP-S increased by 3.18\%, achieving the best value among all methods and demonstrating its effectiveness in enhancing the quality of NICT images.
+\textbf{2)} Furthermore, our TAMP effectively enhances the subjective quality of NICT images, which has also been recognized by radiologists.
+Enhanced by TAMP and TAMP-S, the subjective quality of NICT images is considered effectively improved by radiologists.
+As shown in Fig.\hyperref[fig5_exp4]{5c}, the SQR of TAMP (2.83) surpasses RED-CNN (1.92) by 47.40\% and FBPConvNet (2.23) by 26.91\%, reflecting a 58.99\% improvement in NICT images.
+After adaptation, the SQR of TAMP-S (2.92) increased by 3.18\%, achieving the best value among all methods and demonstrating its effectiveness in enhancing the quality of NICT images.
 Compared to the significance reflected by PBN, SQR focuses on the extent of image quality enhancement performance.
-For instance, FBPConvNet has a lower PBN than RED-CNN (60.00\% vs. 69.44\%) but a higher SQR (2.23 vs. 1.92), indicating that FBPConvNet is very effective for enhancing certain NICT images.
+For instance, FBPConvNet has a lower PBN than RED-CNN (60.00\% vs. 69.44\%) but a higher SQR (2.23 vs. 1.92), indicating that FBPConvNet is more effective for enhancing certain NICT images.
 However, our method surpasses the comparison methods in both PBN and SQR, reflecting its effective enhancement of subjective quality across various NICT images.